 An amalgamation of these principles forms the very foundation of entrepreneurial leadership, defining a truly flexible leader able to succeed in situations both new and old.

-PRACTICAL STEPS TOWARD BECOMING AN ENTREPRENEURIAL LEADER
+BECOMING AN ENTREPRENEURIAL LEADER

 The authors of this paper further go on to relate three easy-to-follow steps towards becoming an entrepreneur leader.